We all have moments when we have good riffs, chord progressions, or song ideas but we can’t create a good song structure.

 Your song is unique but we all have influences and your sound will some similarities to other famous songs.
 So, you can use the arrangement and structure of that so song.

-Listen to it carefully and see how many verses or choruses the song use, are there bridges before the chorus, and so on.
+Listen to it carefully and see how many verses or choruses it has, does it has a bridge before the chorus, and so on.

 Also, see the whole picture and analyze why that song has that particular structure, where is the emphasis, and things like that.